preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/users-75/index.rst

-Users in Omnia 7.5
+Users
 =============================================

-This pages describes the tenant options for Users in Omnia 7.5.
-For information on the options for Omnia 7.0 and 7.1, see this page: :doc:`Users in Omnia 7.0 and 7.1 </admin-settings/tenant-settings/user-management/users/index>`
+This pages describes the tenant options for Users.

-Also note that in Omnia 7.5 options for User management are available in each business profile, see: :doc:`Users management options for business profiles </admin-settings/business-group-settings/user-management-bp/index>`
+Also note that User management is available in each business profile, see: :doc:`Users management options for business profiles </admin-settings/business-group-settings/user-management-bp/index>`

 Three lists are available here; ALL USERS, DELETED USERS and PENDING APPROVAL.
 Note that users set up under User management in a business profile is listed here as well.